 The Credit Facility has a term of five years and matures on October 10, 2021.
-Interest on the outstanding principal amount of borrowings under the Credit Facility accrues at an annual rate equal to the daily one-month LIBOR, plus (i) 2.25% in the case of borrowings under the Revolving Line of Credit and (ii) 2.85% in the case of borrowings under the Term Loan.
+Interest on the outstanding principal amount of borrowings under the Credit Facility accrues at an annual rate equal to the daily onemonth LIBOR, plus (i) 2.25% in the case of borrowings under the Revolving Line of Credit and (ii) 2.85% in the case of borrowings under the Term Loan.
 In addition to interest payments, the Company is required to make monthly principal payments on borrowings outstanding under the Term Loan, with the balance due upon maturity.
-As of December 31, 2017, the required principal payments were \$100,000 per month.
+As of March 31, 2018, the required principal payments were \$100,000 per month.

 The obligations of the Company under the Credit Facility are secured by substantially all of the assets of the Company and its subsidiaries.
 In addition, the Company's subsidiaries have jointly and severally guaranteed the performance of the Company's payment and other obligations under the Credit Facility.
 The Credit Facility also contains affirmative covenants which require the Company to meet certain financial criteria, including a fixed charge coverage ratio, an asset coverage ratio, a senior leverage ratio and a total leverage ratio, as well as other covenants which may restrict, among other things, the Company's ability to pay dividends, complete merger, acquisition or similar transactions, make certain capital expenditures, incur certain operating lease expenditures or repurchase shares of its common stock.
-Additionally, the amount available to borrow under the Revolving Line of Credit is determined based on an asset-based formula, which may restrict the amount available for borrowing under the Revolving Line of Credit.
-At December 31, 2017, the Company was in compliance with all Credit Facility covenants and \$10.4 million was available to borrow under the Revolving Line of Credit.
+At March 31, 2018, the Company was in compliance with all Credit Facility covenants and \$4.4 million was available for borrowing under the Revolving Line of Credit.